Existence theory for magma equations in dimension two and higher: Introduction

 \section{Introduction}

-Consistent systems of of partial differential equations governing the flow of partially molten rock in the Earth's interior began appearing in the 1980s in \cite{McKenzie:1984vn,Scott:1986kf}.
-These models captured the essential features of the mechanics of partial melts including: there are at least two phases (the molten rock, which behaves as a true fluid, and a residual porous matrix of rock); the molten rock migrates via porous flow through the residual matrix; and on the geologic time scale of tens or hundreds of thousands of years, the matrix deforms viscously.
-Indeed, as the melt is injected and extracted from the pore network in the matrix, it compacts and dilates, in addition to undergoing large scale shear motions.
-These models have been revisited, rederived, and extended in a variety of ways, with novel predictions for large scale Earth dynamics; see, for example, \cite{Bercovici:2001up,Bercovici:2001vj,Ricard:2001ws,Simpson:2010fo,Simpson:2010fq,Spiegelman:1993vj,Spiegelman:1994wi, Katz:2013jx,Takei:2009bz,Takei:2009in,Takei:2009jt,Takei:2013kt,Katz:2006uo}.
+Consistent systems of partial differential equations governing the flow of partially molten rock in the Earth's interior began appearing in the 1980s in \cite{McKenzie:1984vn,Scott:1986kf}.
+These models captured the essential features of the mechanics of partial melts.
+Important features include: there are at least two phases (the molten rock, which behaves as a true fluid, and a residual porous matrix of rock); the molten rock migrates via porous flow through the residual matrix; on the geologic time scale of tens or hundreds of thousands of years, the matrix deforms viscously; and inertia can be neglected in both phases due to the highly viscous nature of the problem.